Michael Collins (Irish leader): Easter Rising

 Captured Irish soldiers in Stafford Gaol after the failed Easter Rising.
 Collins is fifth from the right with an 'x' over his head.

 The struggle for Home Rule, along with labour unrest, had led to the formation in 1913 of two major nationalist paramilitary groups which later launched the Easter Rising: the Irish Citizen Army was established by James Connolly, James Larkin and his Irish Transport and General Workers Union to protect strikers from the Dublin Metropolitan Police during the 1913 Dublin Lockout.
 The Irish Volunteers were created in the same year by nationalists in response to the formation of the Ulster Volunteers, an Ulster loyalist body pledged to oppose Home Rule by force.

 An organiser of considerable intelligence, Collins had become highly respected in the IRB.
 This led to his appointment as financial advisor to Count Plunkett, father of one of the Easter Rising's organisers, Joseph Plunkett.
 Collins took part in preparing arms and drilling troops for the insurrection.

-The Rising was Collins' first appearance in national events.
+The Rising was Collins's first appearance in national events.
 When it commenced on Easter Monday 1916, Collins served as Joseph Plunkett's aide-de-camp and bodyguard at the rebellion's headquarters in the General Post Office (GPO) in Dublin.
 There he fought alongside Patrick Pearse, James Connolly and other members of the Rising leadership.
 The Rising was put down after six days, but the insurgents achieved their goal of holding their positions for the minimum time required to justify a claim to independence under international criteria.